top of page

 TSP logo

-Last Update on September 20th 2023 By TPS
+Last Update on December 3rd 2023 By TPS

-Tattoo machines are the backbone of any tattoo artist's toolkit.
-The tattoo beginner, aspiring artists and enthusiasts alike need to understand the nuances of these machines to make the best choice for their needs when looking for their first tattoo machine.
-This comprehensive guide provides an in-depth look at the different types of tattoo machines, their components, and the factors to consider when choosing the perfect one for your first tattoo machine.
+This comprehensive 10 step guide provides an in-depth look at the different types of tattoo machines, their components, and the factors to consider when choosing the perfect one for your first tattoo machine.
 By the end of this guide, you'll be well-equipped to select a your first tattoo machine that complements your artistic style and enhances your tattooing journey.

-1. What are Tattoo Machines
+1. What are Tattoo Machines?

 Tip: Consider experimenting with both types to find the one that feels most comfortable and natural to you for your first tattoo machine.
 This will be the first of many so don't get to hung up by it.